beadsland/superl/doc/superl.md

 ##Description##

-Checks all modules and header files in a project src directory for good style, and reports the first issue it finds in each file.
+Checks all modules and header files in an OTP project for good style, and reports the highest priority issue found in each file.
-Files are sorted by last modification date, such that the issues in the most recently updated files are the first identified.<a name="index"></a>
+Files are sorted by last modification date, such that the issues in the most recently updated files are the first identified.

+In addition to identifying issues with leading tabs, long lines, long files, and long modules, `superl` also looks for good commenting.

+A rule of thumb for good code-to-comments is a ratio of 1:4 (not counting white space).
+However, given the importance of inline `edoc` comments in Erlang modules, `superl` currently reports any file with less than a 40% ratio.

+Similarly, `edoc` looks for good comment distribution, in that on average, longer functions are expected to have at least one comment line as a header.
+This comment line serves two functions.
+First, it helps to break up code visually in color-coded IDEs.
+Second, it provides an opportunity to narrate multi-arity progressions of functions, where such functions often represent several steps of the same complex operation, broken up to avoid nesting `if` and `case` clauses within a single over-long function.<a name="index"></a>

 ##Function Index##